Setting goals and achieving them

-This is very crucial when it comes to health goals, you cannot expect to see immediate results, and if you are after immediet results then you may not be following the proper plan, or it may not be sustainable.
-Dont be let down by the feeling that you are not making progress when you see fit people in the gym, they got there after long hours of sweat and blood, you will take your own time to get there.
+This is very crucial when it comes to health goals.
+You cannot expect to see immediate results.
+And if you are after immediate results then you may not be following the proper plan.
+Or it may not be sustainable.
+Don’t be let down by the feeling that you are not making progress when you see fit people in the gym.
+They got there after long hours of sweat and blood, you will take your own time to get there.

-Similarly when it comes to personal finance dont be let down by the feeling that you are not making progress when you see a guy who is driving a fancy car, he would have taken his own time and hard work to earn what it needs to buy that, so you have to go through the same disciplined approach towards personal finance to get there.
-Nothing comes quick and dont go after short cuts.
+Similarly when it comes to personal finance don’t be let down by the feeling that you are not making progress.
+When you see a guy who is driving a fancy car, you have to remember that he would have taken his own time and hard work to own that car.
+So you have to go through the same disciplined approach towards personal finance to get there.
+Nothing comes quick and don’t go after short cuts.

 I love to remember the example of the Chinese Bamboo Tree whenever I am down and I feel that I am not making any progress.
 Like any plant, growth of the Chinese Bamboo Tree requires nurturing – water, fertile soil and sunshine.
 In its first year, you will see nothing above the soil, no leaves no signs of growth, it just feels like the seed has gone bad.
 In the second year, again, no growth above the soil.
 The third, the fourth, still nothing.
 Your patience is tested and you begin to wonder if all the efforts (caring, watering, etc.) will ever be rewarded.
 And finally in the fifth year the miracle happens!
 You will experience growth.
 And when it starts to grow it grows so fast as if it is catching up on lost time.
 The Chinese Bamboo Tree grows 80 feet in just six weeks!.

-Another story I like to remember is that of Warren Buffet’s, he made more than 90% of his wealth after he turned 50, so the amazing growth that propelled him to where he is today came after 30 years of patient investment. so progress will come, the power compounding gets better with time, so give it time and keep on with it.
+Another story I like to remember is that of Warren Buffet’.
+He made more than 90% of his wealth after he turned 50.
+So the amazing growth that propelled him to where he is today came after 30 years of patient investment. so progress will come, the power compounding gets better with time, so give it time and keep on with it.